 Individuals who live alone are more reliant on their own perceptions of when they need care.
 As a result, they are less likely to use health care services and are at a greater risk for nursing home placement than those who live with a care partner.
 There are services that can help you assess your health and care needs, and programs that can help you meet those needs when necessary.
 Learn about what health care services are available in your community such visiting nurses, private duty caregivers, physical therapy or assistance with medical devices.
 All of these services can help you optimize your health while living safely at home.

-> Find health care services using our Community Resource Finder or contact your local chapter
+Find health care services: Community Resource Finder or contact your local Alzheimer's Association.

 In-home support services